How to Open an Australian Bank Account Online from the UK

 How to apply for a bank account online in Australia?

 You can usually only apply for a bank account online in Australia if you have an Australian ID document for verification purposes.
-If not, try a non-bank alternative from a provider like Wise or Revolut instead.
+If not, try an alternative from a provider like Wise or Revolut instead.